JamFfm/PHMeasureADS1115/README.md

 # How to connect

 ![Test Graph](https://github.com/JamFfm/PHMeasureADS1115/blob/master/ADS1115Wireing.jpg "Example wiring, not campatible with code.
 Have a look at Software SPI")
-Be aware that you use the **connections below** if you don't change the code.
-Not use the MCP3008 connections in the picture!
-**But use the Picture to wire the levelshifter and the probe-board.
-In this picture channel 0 is connected**

 ## Connect I2C